SomerEsat/ethereum-staking-guides/EthereumStakingWitti.md

 ### Get staking ETH

-To become a validator on the Topaz testnet you will need to get 32 ETH from the Göerli Test Network. **Do not use mainnet ETH**.
+To become a validator on the Witti testnet you will need to get 32 ETH from the Göerli Test Network. **Do not use mainnet ETH**.
 Follow these steps:

 a) Click on the MetaMask browser extension and log in.